BNP Paribas cost cuts help offset revenue drop

-PARIS BNP Paribas (BNPP.PA), France's No. 1 bank, said third-quarter net income rose 2.4 percent as it fought fading growth and a lackluster economic environment in its core European markets with cost cuts.
+PARIS BNP Paribas (BNPP.PA), France's No. 1 bank, said third-quarter net income rose 2.4 percent as it fought fading growth and a lacklustre economic environment in its core European markets with cost cuts.

 Banks across Europe are overhauling their businesses and chopping costs to appease regulators and protect profits in the wake of the financial crisis and a fragile economic recovery.